TheGamerz29/E.F.V.S.L.C-Fake-Virus-Simulator/README.md

 By The time you read this,There is 8 fake viruses.But,More viruses will be added later on.

 [Notes]
-Expect some problem with the code.THIS IS A BETA
+Expect some problem with the code.
+THIS IS A BETA
 All .bat file is detected as a viruses